L400-RTI/Training-material/modules/02 - Real-Time Hub.md

 ## Kusto Engine and Data Management Service (DM)

 The execution layer of Microsoft Fabric’s Real-time Hub underpins the system’s ability to handle high-volume, low-latency data ingestion with enterprise-grade scalability.
 This layer is powered by two foundational services inherited and evolved from Azure Data Explorer (ADX): the Kusto Engine and the Data Management (DM) Service.
-Understanding their roles, orchestration, and operational mechanics is crucial to designing performant and reliable RTI solutions.
+Understanding their roles, orchestration, and operational mechanics is crucial to designing performant and reliable Real-Time Intelligence solutions.

 ## Kusto Engine: The Analytical Core